-56. We cannot assure payment of dividends on the Equity Shares in the future.
+58. We cannot assure payment of dividends on the Equity Shares in the future.
 Our ability to pay dividends in the future will depend upon our earnings, financial condition, cash flows and capital requirements.

 Our ability to pay dividends depends on our earnings, financial condition, cash flows, capital requirements, applicable Indian legal restrictions and other factors.
 We may decide to retain all of our earnings to finance the development and expansion of our business and, therefore, may not declare dividends on our Equity Shares.
 We may, in the future, be restricted by the terms of our loan agreements, from making any dividend payments, unless otherwise agreed upon by our lenders.
 We cannot assure you that we will be able to pay dividends in the future.
-For further details on our dividend policy and dividends paid, please see section titled "Dividend Policy" on page 234.
-Additionally, the Finance Act, 2020 provides, among other things, a number of amendments to the direct and indirect tax regime, including, without limitation, a simplified alternate direct tax regime and that dividend distribution tax, will not be payable in respect of dividends would not be exempt in the hands of the shareholders, both resident as well as non-resident and are likely be subject to tax deduction at source.
+For further details on our dividend policy and dividends paid, please see section titled "Dividend Policy" on page 240.
+Additionally, the Finance Act, 2020 provides, among other things, a number of amendments to the direct and indirect tax regime, including, without limitation, a simplified alternate direct tax regime and that dividend distribution tax, will not be payable in respect of dividends declared, distributed or paid by a domestic company after March 31, 2020, and accordingly, such dividends would not be exempt in the hands of the shareholders, both resident as well as non-resident and are likely be subject to tax deduction at source.
 Our Company may or may not grant the benefit of a tax treaty (where applicable) to a non-resident shareholder for the purposes of deducting tax at source from such dividend.
 Investors should consult their own tax advisors about the consequences of investing or trading in the Equity Shares.

-57. We will not receive any proceeds from the Offer for Sale.
+59. We will not receive any proceeds from the Offer for Sale.
 The Selling Shareholders will receive the net proceeds from the Offer for Sale.

 The Offer consists of a Fresh Issue and an Offer for Sale.
 The Selling Shareholders shall be entitled to the net proceeds from the Offer for Sale, which comprises proceeds from the Offer for Sale net of Offer expenses shared by the Selling Shareholders, and we will not receive any proceeds from the Offer for Sale.
-For further details, please see section titled "Objects of the Offer" and "Capital Structure" on pages 100 and 83, respectively.
+For further details, please see section titled "Objects of the Offer" and "Capital Structure" on pages 104 and 89, respectively.

-58. The average cost of acquisition of Equity Shares by our Selling Shareholders could be lower than the floor price.
+60. The average cost of acquisition of Equity Shares by our Selling Shareholders could be lower than the floor price.

 Our Selling Shareholders' average cost of acquisition of Equity Shares in our Company may be lower than the Floor Price of the Price Band as may be decided by the Company in consultation with the BRLMs.
-For further details regarding average cost of acquisition of Equity Shares by our Selling Shareholders in our Company and built-up of Equity Shares by our Selling Shareholders in our Company, please see section titled "Capital Structure" on page 83.
+For further details regarding average cost of acquisition of Equity Shares by our Selling Shareholders in our Company and built-up of Equity Shares by our Selling Shareholders in our Company, please see section titled "Capital Structure" on page 89.